-In light of our findings we question the benefits of the traditional taxonomy that classifies missingness problems into MCAR, MAR and MNAR.
-To decide if a problem falls into any of these categories a user must have a model of the causes of missingness and once this model is articulated the criteria we have derived for recoverability and testability can be readily applied.
-Hence we see no need to refine and elaborate conditions for MAR.
+In light of our findings, we question the benefits of the traditional taxonomy that classifies missingness problems into MCAR, MAR, and MNAR.
+To decide if a problem falls into any of these categories a user must have a model of the causes of missingness and once this model is articulated, the criteria we have derived for recoverability and testability can be readily applied.
+Hence, we see no need for researchers to concern themselves with conditions that satisfy MAR.

-The testability criteria derived in this paper can be used not only to rule out misspecified models but also to locate specific mis-specifications for the purpose of model updating and re-specification.
+The testability criteria derived in this article can be used not only to rule out misspecified models but also to locate specific misspecifications for the purpose of model updating and respecification.
 More importantly, we have shown that it is possible to determine if and how a target quantity is recoverable, even in models where missingness is not ignorable.
 Finally, knowing which sub-structures in the graph prevent recoverability can guide data collection procedures by identifying auxiliary variables that need to be measured to ensure recovery, or problematic variables that may compromise recovery if measured imprecisely.